openmarmot/aws-cft-llama-cpp/README.md

 ### License / Whatever
-- Use at your own risk
+- Use at your own cost and risk
 - Feel free to copy and have fun